vollyimnetz/crop-thumbnails/readme.txt

 * refactoring some parts of the code to make it more modular
 * adding a cache breaker to the backend, so in post-view and mediathek the image should be refreshed after the modal-dialog closes
 * provide a javascript-event ('cropThumbnailModalClosed') after the modal is closed (see F.A.Q. for details)
+* provide the human-readable Name of the Crop-Size (if available), using the "image_size_names_choose" filter

 = 0.9.0 =
 * add crop-thumbnail-button to the default attachement-screens so i could accessed better